Use code BUILD for 20% off our next online training course

 Each installation will be tailor-made to suit the project by the supplying company.
 The system will come with detailed plans that show the layout and orientation of the beams, the specification of blocks to be used and any relevant construction details.

-One of the main reasons is simply speed.
+One of the main reasons why many choose beam and block is simply speed.
 Beam and block is very quick to install – partly because there’s minimal need for ground preparation.
 The resulting labour savings make it very cost-effective, too, despite the slightly higher cost of the materials.

 There are other benefits to bear in mind; including improved acoustic performance, higher thermal mass and greater fire resistance.
 What’s more, because the beams and blocks are inert material, they are unaffected by damp, rot or vermin.

-They can also be used with all structural systems at ground floor level, from masonry and insulating concrete formwork (ICF) through to the various timber frame methods.
+They can also be used with all structural systems at ground floor level, from brick and block construction and insulated concrete formwork (ICF) through to the various timber frame construction methods.

 Installation may be trickier if you fit a floating floor of decking sitting on rigid foam insulation, because the levels will not be even at finished floor height and unsightly gaps can appear under the skirting boards.
 I would always advise going for a screed to avoid this problem – although you can apply a self-levelling compound to get a more even result.